ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 ## 1. Project Overview

-This project is part of the Data Scientist Nanodegree Program by Udacity in collaboration with <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a>.
+This project is part of the Data Scientist Nanodegree Program by Udacity Nanodegree program that uses a <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> dataset.
 The initial dataset contains pre-labeled real messages from real-life disaster events.
-The aim of the project is to apply skills to analyze disaster data from from Figure Eight dataset to build a model for an API that classifies disaster messages.
+The aim of the project is to apply skills to analyze disaster data from from Figure Eight dataset to build a model for an API that classifies disaster messages that have occured in response to real life events.

+'_data_' directory contains the Figure Eight data set which are real messages sent in respone to a disaster event that occured.
+I created a machine learning pipeline to categorize these events so that appropriate disaster relief agency is notified.

+This project includes a Flask web app where an essential worker can input a new message and get classifited text in the form of results in several categories.
+The web app also displays data visualizations.

 The project is divided into the following sections: